Key Takeaways from AWS Summit London 2018

 The AWS Summit was held over two days in London from the 9th to the 10th of May 2018 and Version 1 attended as a Silver Sponsor on both days of the event.

-This year at the AWS Summit in London, there were 100+ partners and 12 sessions on the pre-event day on the 9th of May.
+At the AWS Summit London 2018, there were 100+ partners and 12 sessions on the pre-event day on the 9th of May.
 The main AWS Summit event followed on the 10th of May, which saw 12,000+ attendees, 7000+ live steam attendees on Keynote and 65+ technical sessions, as attendees sought to learn how the Cloud is accelerating innovation in businesses of all sizes.

 AWS now has millions of active customers, with approximately 100k customers in the UK.
 In relation to the most rapidly growing services, Amazon Aurora, the MySQL-compatible database with the security, availability, and reliability of commercial databases is the fastest growing service in AWS history.
 Amazon DynamoDB, the fully managed proprietary NoSQL database service by AWS is now achieving a trillion transactions per day.

-Did you miss the AWS Summit?
+Did you miss the AWS Summit London 2018?
 Discover key takeaways in the following post as reported by Version 1 Enterprise Cloud representatives:

 1. Machine Learning Moving Up a Gear

 AWS has been investing in artificial intelligence for over 20 years.
 Machine learning (ML) algorithms drive many of the company’s internal systems.
 It’s also core to their customers’ experience – from the path optimization in AWS fulfilment centres, and Amazon.com’s recommendations engine, to Echo powered by Alexa, the drone initiative Prime Air, and the new retail experience Amazon Go.